 Under the law, a maximum of two School Board members can meet with a group of citizens without it being considered a public meeting which requires prior advertisement.
 If a group wishes to talk to each of the five School Board members in a non-public setting, a minimum of three separate meetings need to be scheduled.
 The School Board Chair or the Clerk of the School Board can assist with the scheduling of these meetings.
 The School Board conference room, located in the School Board office, can be used for these meetings.

-Regular School Board meetings are generally the first and third Thursday of the month at 7:30 p.m. on the first floor of the Arlington Education Center, 1426 North Quincy Street (next to Washington-Lee High School).
+Regular School Board meetings are generally the first and third Thursday of the month at 6:30 p.m. on the second floor of the Syphax Education Center, 2110 Washington Blvd.
 Copies of the agenda are available from the School Board office the Friday before the scheduled meeting and outside the Board room two hours prior to the meeting.
 Citizens who wish to speak at a School Board meeting may sign up electronically after the agenda is published and up until 4:00 p.m. the day before the meeting.
 Speaker slips also are available outside the Board room on the day of the meeting.

 Regular School Board meetings are broadcast live on Verizon Channel 70 and FIOS channel 41 and rerun the following Friday at 9:00 p.m. and the following Monday at 7:30 p.m.
 Citizens may also download the broadcast from the web site during the meetings by visiting Watch School Board Meetings.
 The Superintendent of Schools prepares the proposed agenda items for the consideration of the Chair of the School Board prior to each School Board meeting.